-- Code of Civil Procedure 335.1 CCP — Two years; actions for assault, battery, or injury to, or for death of, individual caused by wrongful act or neglect [applies to wrongful termination tort suits]. (“Within two years: An action for assault, battery, or injury to, or for the death of, an individual caused by the wrongful act or neglect of another.”)
+- Code of Civil Procedure 335.1 CCP — Two years; actions for assault, battery, or injury to, or for death of, individual caused by wrongful act or neglect. (“Within two years: An action for assault, battery, or injury to, or for the death of, an individual caused by the wrongful act or neglect of another.”)
 See also Prue v.
-Brady Company/San Diego, Inc. (2015) 242 Cal.App.4th 1367, 1382. (“Contrary to Brady’s assertion and the trial court’s conclusion, Prue’s common law tort cause of action for wrongful termination in violation of public policy is not barred by FEHA’s one-year statute of limitations.
+Brady Company/San Diego, Inc. (2015) 242 Cal.App.4th 1367, 1382. (“Contrary to Brady’s assertion and the trial court’s conclusion, Prue’s common law tort cause of action for unlawful discharge in violation of public policy is not barred by FEHA’s one-year statute of limitations.
 Instead, Code of Civil Procedure section 335.1 applies, providing a two-year statute of limitations for tort actions based on injuries to plaintiffs caused by the wrongful act or neglect of others.
 Effective January 1, 2003, Code of Civil Procedure section 335.1 replaced Code of Civil Procedure former section 340, which provided a one-year statute of limitations for personal injury actions.
 (Stats.
 2002, ch.
 448, § 1.)”)

 - Minor v.
 Fedex Office & Print Services, Inc. (N.D.
 Cal.
 2016) 182 F.Supp.3d 966, 988. (“California’s statute of limitations for “[a]n action upon a liability created by statute, other than a penalty or forfeiture” is three years.
 See Cal.
 Civ.
 Proc.
 Code § 338(a).
 Therefore, actions commenced under § 1102.5 [whistleblower termination law] must be brought within three years.”)

-- Government Code 12960 GC — Procedure for prevention and elimination of unlawful employment practices; application of article; complaints; limitations [wrongful termination based on retaliation for harassment/discrimination complaints]. (“(d) No complaint may be filed after the expiration of three years from the date upon which the alleged unlawful practice or refusal to cooperate occurred . . .”); California Assembly Bill 9 (2019).
+- Government Code 12960 GC — Procedure for prevention and elimination of unlawful employment practices; application of article; complaints; limitations. (“(d) No complaint may be filed after the expiration of three years from the date upon which the alleged unlawful practice or refusal to cooperate occurred . . .”); California Assembly Bill 9 (2019).

 - Code of Civil Procedure 338(a) CCP — Three years. (“Within three years: (a) An action upon a liability created by statute, other than a penalty or forfeiture.”)